placesapps/Longhorn-MS-Clone/content/articles/2014-10-25-avalon-display-panel/index.md

 "ClassicDisplayCPL"=dword:00000000
 {{< / highlight >}}

-This works because 3683 assumes that if this registry key doesn’t exist, then the user has indicated that they want to use the new display panel.
-In later builds, this behaviour was changed so that it required the registry key to be present and explicitly set to 0 before displaying the new panel.
+This value is checked in all builds with the display panel present.
+However, there is a difference between the check in 3683 and later builds which explains why it works out of the box in 3683, but requires the value set in later builds.
+In 3683, the display panel is shown if the `SHRegGetValueW` call fails or the returned value is not 1.
+In later builds, this has been fixed so that the display panel is only shown if the `SHRegGetValueW` call succeeds or the value returned is 1.
+Logically, the latter behaviour is correct, so it makes sense to reason that this was a bug fix by Microsoft.
+With the original check, the `SHRegGetValueW` call could fail for any number of reasons, and not just because the registry key is not present, potentially causing unintended side-effects.

 ![](display-panel-3718.png)